jeffreykegler/old_kollos/notes/misc/loup2.md

 this means that the LHS of `rule_n` will be marked nullable and put onto "work stack", if it has not been already.
 The LHS of `rule_n` is the symbol `x`, and showing that this will be marked nullable is what was needed to show the step of the strong induction.

-### Conclusion
+### Concluding the correctness proof

-Showing the strong induction show that all symbols with a defined nulling height are marked nullable by our algorithm.
+Showing the strong induction shows that all symbols with a defined nulling height are marked nullable by our algorithm.
 Earlier we showed that only symbols with a defined nulling height are marked nullable by our algorithm.
 So we know that our algorithm marks a symbol nullable if and only if it has a nulling height.
-And we saw, when defining nulling height, that having a defined nulling height is equivalent to being nullable.
+We saw, when defining nulling height, that having a defined nulling height is equivalent to being nullable.
 This concludes our proof of correctness.